ergonomica/documentation/commands.rst

    unrelated.jpeg
    .: read test_file
    123123
-   .: write test_file abcabc # only appends; does not overwrite .: read test_file
+   .: write test_file -a abcabc # only appends; does not overwrite .: read test_file
    123123
    abcabc